Vyral/jeff-riber/_posts/2020-07-13-yard-to-table-farms-empowers-homeowners-to-garden.md

 11:10 — Wrapping things up&nbsp;

-Reach out to Brian at Yard to Table Farms by visiting yttfarms.com and filling out an online inquiry or calling the direct numbers listed on the site.
+Reach out to Brian at Yard to Table Farms by visiting [yttfarms.com](http://www.yttfarms.com/){: target="_blank"} and filling out an online inquiry or calling the direct numbers listed on the site.
 As always, give me a call, text, or email if you have any questions about real estate or the status of our market.
 I look forward to hearing from you\!&nbsp;